yashraj24october/Coupled-React-and-Drupal-Guide/README.md

 # Coupled-React-and-Drupal-Guide
-Complete Guide to get started with Coupled React and Drupal
+Complete Guide to get started with Coupled React and Drupal Web Application.

 In order to develop frontend of drupal site using reactjs as coupled system.